 - Got Volunteered: The other members of N'SYNC enlist J.C. in the Navy without telling him.
 He doesn't find out until a couple recruiters drag him away.

 - Momma's Boy: When Lt.
 Smash accuses Skinner of standing in the Party Posse's way:

 ?
 Skinner: (defiantly) She

 - Paper-Thin Disguise: Bart's disguise consisted of a hat and mustache.
 No one, of course, recognized him until a bird stole the mustache.

-- Pyrrhic Villainy: L.T succeeds in blowing up the MAD building, however, the writers survive the explosion and are even sober now.
+- Pyrrhic Villainy: L.T. succeeds in blowing up the MAD building, however, the writers survive the explosion and are even sober now.

-- Shaggy Dog Story: In the end, Lisa learning the truth about L.T and trying to convince Homer and Marge was unnecessary since the Party Posse was shut down due to a slanderous article about them.
+- "Shaggy Dog" Story: In the end, Lisa learning the truth about L.T and trying to convince Homer and Marge was unnecessary since the Party Posse was shut down due to a slanderous article about them.

-- His cheating in the Springfield Marathon was this/a Take That to Rosie Ruiz, who infamously cheated in The 1980 Boston Marathon under similar circumstances (she also appeared out of nowhere near the finish line to win it all, but unlike Bart, she didn't wear a disguise.)
+- His cheating in the Springfield Marathon was this/a Take That! to Rosie Ruiz, who infamously cheated in the 1980 Boston Marathon under similar circumstances.
+(She also appeared out of nowhere near the finish line to win it all, but unlike Bart, she didn't wear a disguise.)

-- Subliminal Advertising: "Yvan eht nioj"
+- "Yvan eht nioj"

-- Take That: When asked about the "Yvan eht nioj" chant, Homer replies it's just a meaningless phrase, like "Sha-ma-la-ma-ding-dong" or "Give peace a chance."
+- Take That!: When asked about the "Yvan eht nioj" chant, Homer replies it's just a meaningless phrase, like "Sha-ma-la-ma-ding-dong" or "Give peace a chance."

 - Tempting Fate: When Bart is introduced to the other members of Party Posse, he's annoyed that they're just guys from his school.
 He asks, "Who's next?
 Ralph Wiggum?"
-Cue Ralph revealing himself.Ralph: Whee!
-I'm a pop sensation!
+Cue Ralph revealing himself.

 - Would Hurt a Child: The citizens were not amused by Bart's deception in the marathon and were willing to harm him over it.